 This can be frustrating for teachers.
 It’s hard to make more copies or email it again for the zillionth time.

 The best way to stop this cycle is to explicitly teach students how to organize their work.
-Remind them where their work goes at the end of a lesson with ques.
+Remind them where their work goes at the end of a lesson.

 Take one day at a regular interval to have students go through their papers or files if you’re online.
 Model for them how to put things in logical places.

 You may even want to teach a lesson on how to organize their planners and give reminders about writing in due dates.
 Organization can be both your physical space and your time.